[column col=”1/4″]Henry Kaiser standing

 amid a group of hardhatted

 History of the Coalition of Kaiser Permanente Unions

 What is the Coalition of Kaiser Permanente Unions?

-Today, the Coalition of Kaiser Permanente Unions, AFL-CIO, is a federation of 32 locals from 11 international unions that represent nearly 120,000 health care workers.
+The Coalition of Kaiser Permanente Unions, AFL-CIO, is a federation of 34 locals from 12 international unions that represent nearly 120,000 health care workers.
 With Kaiser Permanente, the Coalition has formed the largest, longest-lasting Labor Management Partnership in the United States.

 The unions formally organized as the Coalition of Kaiser Permanente Unions in 1996 as an affiliate of the AFL-CIO, adopting a new constitution and bylaws with elected officers, an executive director and staff.